Computing with quadratic forms over number fields: Abstract

 \section{Abstract}

-This paper presents fundamental algorithms for computational theory of quadratic forms over number fields.
+This paper presents fundamental algorithms for the computational theory of quadratic forms over number fields.
 In the first part of the paper, we present algorithms for checking if a given non-degenerate quadratic form over a fixed number field is either isotropic (respectively locally isotropic) or hyperbolic (respectively locally hyperbolic).
-Next we give a method of computing the dimension of the anisotropic part of a quadratic forms.
-Finally we present algorithms computing the level of a number field and verifying whether two number fields have isomorphic Witt rings (i.e. are Witt equivalent).
+Next we give a method of computing the dimension of an anisotropic part of a quadratic forms.
+The second part of the paper is devoted to algorithms computing two field invariants: the level and the Pythagoras number.
+Ultimately we present an algorithm verifying whether two number fields have isomorphic Witt rings (i.e. are Witt equivalent).